 FAQs

-Comfort depends on personal preference and body type, but many users find the Relentless Tactical Defender Leather Holster extremely comfortable due to its soft, full-grain leather construction.
-For a Kydex option, the Amberide IWB/OWB holster offers solid comfort with added adjustability for cant and ride height.
+Comfort depends on personal preference and body type, but the Relentless Tactical Defender Leather Holster is extremely comfortable due to its soft, full-grain leather construction.

-The Glock 43X is ideal for inside-the-waistband (IWB) carry due to its slim profile.
+The Glock 43X is ideal for IWB carry due to its slim profile.
 Common positions include the appendix (AIWB) position for quick access or the 3–4 o’clock position for traditional side carry.
-For open carry or range use, outside-the-waistband (OWB) holsters like the ANOLE are a good fit.
+For open carry or range use, OWB holsters like the ANOLE are a good fit.

 While the Glock 43X is compact, it may be too large for most standard pockets.
 Pocket carry is generally more suited to micro pistols.
 However, with the right cargo pants and a dedicated pocket holster, it can be used as a backup carry option in low-profile situations.